Home » Technical Analysis

 Still, traders may not place orders based only on Bollinger Bands signaling overbought or oversold conditions.
 If the price has hit the lower or the upper band, it would not necessarily mean a reversal will take place.
 They will need further confirmation by looking into candlestick patterns or by using some other technical indicator.

 At times, the distance between the bands will narrow.
 This occurrence is known as a “Bollinger squeeze” and it often indicates a breakout is about to take place.
-In case the price breaks out above the upper band, it is very likely that the move to the upside will continue.
-In case the price breaks out below the lower band, it is very likely that the downward move will continue.
+In case the price breaks out above the upper band, the move to the upside will likely continue.
+In case the price breaks out below the lower band, the downward move will likely continue.

 The chart below visualizes a “Bollinger squeeze”, followed by a breakout to the upside.